Eve Air Mobility Eve (production model)

 - Wings: 1 main high wing

-- Landing gear: Two helicopter-like fixed skid landing gear
+- Landing gear: Fixed skid landing gear (similar to a helicopter fixed skid landing gear)

 - Safety features: Distributed Electric Propulsion (DEP), provides safety through redundancy for its passengers and/or cargo.
 DEP means having multiple propellers (or ducted fans) and motors on the aircraft so if one or more propellers (ducted fans) or motors fail, the other working propellers (or ducted fans) and motors can safely land the aircraft.
 There are also redundancies in the sub-systems of the aircraft.